 Sandwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Like elsewhere in America, most people in Sandwich use a private automobile to get to work.
 But notably, a substantial number of Sandwich‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The citizens of Sandwich are among the most well-educated in the nation: 43.86% of adults in Sandwich have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Sandwich in 2010 was $38,345, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,380 for a family of four.

 The people who call Sandwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sandwich residents report their race to be White, followed by Asian.
 Important ancestries of people in Sandwich include Italian, English, German, and French .

 The most common language spoken in Sandwich is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.